-How will DCHS track and report the number of senior veterans experiencing homelessness who obtain housing?
+How will the Executive track and report the number of senior veterans experiencing homelessness who obtain housing?

-DCHS evaluation staff will monthly track the number of homeless senior veterans who obtain housing.
+Executive staff will monthly track the number of homeless senior veterans who obtain housing.
 DCHS evaluation staff will track this information though use of the HMIS and CEA systems and in partnership with the U.S. Department of Veterans Affairs.
 The system protocol of combining, de-duplicating and reconciling information from HMIS, CEA and the VA will be used.
-DCHS began tracking the number of homeless senior veterans who obtained housing for the purpose of reporting progress against the 317 veteran goal as of July 21, 2017, the VSHSL Ballot Measure Ordinance’s date of enactment.
+The Executive began tracking the number of homeless senior veterans who obtained housing for the purpose of reporting progress against the 317 veteran goal as of July 21, 2017, the date Ordinance 18555 was enacted.

-DCHS will regularly update the Council on the status of how many homeless senior veterans have obtained housing through the provision of a quarterly update memorandum.
-These quarterly update memoranda will be provided from DCHS directly to Councilmembers until 317 homeless senior veterans have obtained housing.
-DCHS will provide Councilmembers with the first update memorandum in March 2018.
-DCHS will provide additional quarterly update memoranda before the last day in June, September, and December of 2018.
-In subsequent years, until 317 homeless senior veterans have obtained housing, DCHS shall provide quarterly update memoranda before the last day in March, June, September and December.
+The Executive will regularly update the Council on the status of how many homeless senior veterans have obtained housing through the provision of a quarterly update memorandum.
+These quarterly update memoranda will be provided directly to Councilmembers until 317 homeless senior veterans have obtained housing.
+The first update memorandum was transmitted to the Council on March 30, 2018.
+It reported that, as of March 28, 2018, 237 homeless senior veterans in King County have obtained housing.
+The Executive will provide additional quarterly update memoranda before the last day in June, September, and December of 2018.
+In subsequent years, until 317 homeless senior veterans have obtained housing, the Executive shall provide quarterly update memoranda before the last day in March, June, September and December.